Guitar players often limit themselves to their instrument, thinking that playing guitar cannot translate into playing other instruments.

 These chords are relatively easy to learn and don’t require you to move your hand up and down the neck all that much.
 We’ll cover A,D,G,C, and E. You can really play nearly any popular song on the radio with a combination of these chords.

-Guitar Chords and How They Translate
+The Guitar and How It Translates

 The standard tuning of a guitar goes as follows: E, A, D, G, B, A. This tuning is what you will typically find on any guitar laying around anywhere.
 This is how people learn their basic chords and scales, and is also what most musicians use when they play professionally.